shxziia/Deployment-and-Integration-of-Wazuh-SIEM-/README.md

 <img width="870" height="787" alt="image" src="https://github.com/user-attachments/assets/46913b3b-2f7a-4575-ba35-650fd4c06cb1" />
 <img width="598" height="157" alt="image" src="https://github.com/user-attachments/assets/aea708e5-73f9-4661-9b65-8f3aba2d4106" />

 The alert confirms that the user 'jacked' has successfully authenticated and opened a root session by the PAM authentication system.
 This was then followed by administrative activity which affected system configuration files.
-This event was classified as authentication success and priviledge escalation activity which mapped to MITRE ATT&CK technique T1078 (Valid accounts).
-This shows that Wazuh provides visibility into priviledge session creation and administrative actions performed.
+This event was classified as authentication success and privilege escalation activity which mapped to MITRE ATT&CK technique T1078 (Valid accounts).
+This shows that Wazuh provides visibility into privilege session creation and administrative actions performed.

-Alert Details Expanded (Priviledge Escalation):
+Alert Details Expanded (Privilege Escalation):

 <img width="1066" height="763" alt="image" src="https://github.com/user-attachments/assets/ffee39e9-8dcc-403a-9637-9d037ef5eec8" />
 <img width="411" height="192" alt="image" src="https://github.com/user-attachments/assets/a26d203c-6194-42a4-bb0a-0fd1fcf5fe40" />

-The alert shows that the user 'jacked' has successfully escalated priviledges using sudo and accessed the Wazuh rules configuration file.
-This activity was mapped to MITRE ATT&CK techniques T1548.003 (Sudo and Sudo Cashing) which indicates priviledge escalation behaviour.
+The alert shows that the user 'jacked' has successfully escalated privileges using Sudo and accessed the Wazuh rules configuration file.
+This activity was mapped to MITRE ATT&CK techniques T1548.003 (Sudo and Sudo Cashing) which indicates privilege escalation behaviour.

-This investigation overall demonstrates Wazuh platforms ability to centralise security events and provide detailed information which is required for SOC analysis and incident triage.
+This investigation overall demonstrates Wazuh platform's ability to centralise security events and provide detailed information which is required for SOC analysis and incident triage.

 ### Event Correlation and Pattern Detection